7 Easily Missed Danger Signs Your Retail Business Is Failing

 I remember a buddy of mine who went to work for Circuit City.
 He did a great job and was promoted many times.
 Because each employee’s paycheck was impacted by how much they sold and that didn’t get returned, their salespeople knew they had to learn the products and go around helping people.
 If they didn’t maintain their sales numbers, they were weeded out.

-In July of 2000, when Circuit City’s new CEO announced they would no longer be selling appliances, my buddy knew it was time to leave.
+When Circuit City’s new CEO announced in July 2000 that they would no longer sell appliances, my buddy knew it was time to leave.
 They also got rid of commissioned salespeople.
-By 2009 all stores were closed.
+By 2009, all stores were closed.

 My friend got out years before they imploded.
 Why is it employees often see danger signs before owners and managers?
 Because they see things through the lens of a customer and their own paychecks.